Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: SYNTHETIC DATA EXPERIMENTS

-As seen in Figure \ref{fig:simulation-results-fh}, extending the horizon to include more tests results in a more conservative allocation of samples.
-For $\mathbb{E}[q] = 0.9$, which we consider most applicable to biological applications, Table \ref{tbl:finite_horizon} shows that this risk aversion increased the number of tests for smaller horizons, and then decreases for larger horizons.
+As seen in Figure \ref{fig:simulation-results-fh}, extending the horizon to include more tests results in the same allocation of samples.
+For $\mathbb{E}[q] = 0.9$, which we consider most applicable to biological applications, Table \ref{tbl:finite_horizon} confirms that the solutions for different horizons are identical, with discrepancies occurring due to computational constraints.

 Note that this technique optimizes the parameters of each test based on the \emph{expected} wealth available at that time.
 The parameters set for future tests will never truly be attained.
-Despite this, the risk averse effect on the initial test, in which $W_{\alpha}(j-1)$ is fixed and known, remains.
-An unintended consequence of this risk aversion is a decrease in power.
 These results demonstrate that our principled $(W_{\alpha}, W_{\$})$ spending strategy considering one step sufficiently captures the effect of the current test on our future tests.
 The martingale constraint enables us to conduct tests so that future tests remain powerful, and we do not benefit from adding additional information to our optimization problem.
-These results simultaneously suggest that an extended horizon may be appropriate for contexts where the optimization objective is not restricted to the expected reward.
+These results simultaneously suggest that an extended horizon may be appropriate for contexts where the optimization objective is not restricted to the expected reward or where the martingale constraint is not set for each individual test.